 Textbooks Q+A with Kim

-We asked incoming freshmen what they wanted to know about textbooks, and Campus Relations Manager, Kim Estes, answered!
-Questions originally asked before the Fall 2018 semester in the #UT21: Freshman 411 + Giveaways on Facebook.
-Questions and answers have been updated to reflect Spring 2018 dates.
+We asked incoming freshmen what they wanted to know about textbooks, and Assistant Store Director, Kim Estes, answered!
+Questions originally asked before the Fall 2017 semester in the #UT21: Freshman 411 + Giveaways on Facebook.
+Questions and answers have been updated to reflect Fall 2020 dates.

-Q: When will spring 2018 course materials/ textbooks be released on the Austin Co-op book site?
+Q: When will course materials/ textbooks be released on the Austin Co-op book site?

-A: Our book list site is live with spring 2018 course material information.
+A: Our book list site will be live with course material information mid-July.
 Please take advantage of accessing your booklist directly from your schedule page at www.utdirect.utexas.edu.
 All your course materials load automatically from the schedule page so it makes the process that much easier!
 You will need your UT EID to log in to the UTDirect site. -Kim

 Q: If we buy a textbook but then later learn we don't need it or need a different book, can we exchange it or return the book?

 A: Absolutely!
-You have until January 22nd, 2018 to conduct an exchange or refund with receipt. -Kim
+You have until the 5th day of class to conduct an exchange or refund with receipt. -Kim

 Q: Do we have to buy the books before classes start?
 And if so, where do we find out what books we need?

 A: Our largest quantities of used books are available before classes begin.
+No matter when you purchase the book, you can return before the 5th day of class for a full refund.
+If you order before classes start, you won't have to wait in lines and will get the best price for used textbooks.
 To obtain your course materials list, take advantage of accessing your booklist directly from your schedule page at www.utdirect.utexas.edu.
-Click the load and compare button at the bottom of the screen.
-All your course materials load automatically from the schedule page.
-It makes the process much easier!
-You will need your UT EID to log in to the UTDirect site.
+Click the load and compare button at the bottom of the screen to go to our website and search for books by class.
 Our book list is currently live. -Kim

 Q: Do you only sell hardcover books, or do you also have PDF?
 And does the price vary a lot?